Thursday June 27, 2019

 For example, if the tester knows that there is some data that flows from system A to system B, then he must make it a point to check that as part of the smoke test (any 1 value).
 This is also done to ensure that the system does not break in any of these integration points.

 6) Add/Edit/Delete: Data is always saved in a database.
 The three basic operations in a database are added the record, edit record and delete a record.
 So to ensure proper database connectivity, as part of the smoke test one must try to create, edit and delete an entry as applicable in the system you are testing.

-7) Overall Navigations: Last part is overall navigation.
+7) Overall Navigations: The last part is overall navigation.
 That is one should go through the application try to touch upon the frequently used functionality and pages to ensure all the navigations are working as expected.

 Usually, Smoke Testing is done manually to verify navigation is happening smoothly without any hindrance to functionality.